vaibhav18matere/books/README.md

 be a person of too many words and too many deeds. . . .
 Be cheerful, not wanting outside help or the relief others might bring.
 A person needs to stand on their own, not be propped up.”

+### 14th APRIL => BECOMING AN EXPERT IN WHAT MATTERS

+- “Believe me, it’s better to produce the balance-sheet of your own life than that of the grain market.”

+- At the end of your time on this planet, what expertise is going to be more valuable — your understanding of matters of living and dying, or your knowledge of the trending things ?
+- Which will help your children more — your insight into happiness and meaning, or that you followed breaking political news every day for thirty years ?